 47. Appointees to the nomination and remuneration committee - or of the nomination committee and remuneration committee, if separately constituted - should have the right balance of knowledge, skills and experience for the functions they are called on to discharge.
 The majority of their members should be independent directors.

-48. Large capital companies should operate separate appointments and remunerations committees.
+48. Large cap companies should operate separately constituted appointment and remuneration committees.